kprabha25/webpack-demo/README.md

 Now that we’re bundling our code, external modules and static assets, our bundle will grow — quickly.
 Plugins are here to help us split our code in clever ways and optimize things for production.

+# Split CSS
+It’s considered best practice to split your CSS from your JavaScript when bundling for production using ExtractTextWebpackPlugin(deprecated) / mini-css-extract-plugin.

+The current .scss loaders are perfect for development, so we’ll move those from webpack.common.js into webpack.dev.js and add ExtractTextWebpackPlugin to webpack.prod.js only.

+Now that our CSS is extracted from our JavaScript bundle for production, we need to <link> to it from our HTML.

 ----
 # webpack-demo
 webpack-demo